 Accommodation: Ndutu Safari Lodge or similar

-This morning we’ll have one last early morning game drive in the Serengeti, then make our way to the small Seronera airstrip for our bush flight back to Kilimanjaro International Airport.
+This morning we’ll make our way to the small Seronera airstrip for our bush flight back to Kilimanjaro International Airport.
 By early afternoon we should be at our lodge, complete with swimming pool and beautiful grounds, and only 10 minutes from the airport!

 Tonight we’ll have our farewell dinner, with the chance to exchange photos, email addresses, and goodbyes with all your new friends who shared your safari experience!